 I recommend preheating your pan and coating the tofu with the cornstarch right before adding it to the pan.
 This will prevent the starch from absorbing the moisture in the tofu and becoming sticky and wet.

 Fry the tofu on both sides until crispy and golden.

 Make the sauce

 The sauce for this recipe is very similar to my teriyaki recipes.
-Simply mix the ingredients in a bowl and then pour it into the pan once the tofu is crisped up on the outside.
+Simply mix the soy sauce, mirin, sake, grated ginger and grated garlic in a bowl and mix thoroughly.

 Cook the sauce